Get ready for an afternoon full of fun with preschoolers making and playing with this colorful paper bag peacock puppet!

 This post contains affiliate links to the products mentioned.
 Read our disclosure policy for more information.

-- peacock craft template <—- Get the free printable template here
+- peacock craft template <—- Get the printable template here

 - paper lunch bags